yktoo/yktoo.com/content/blog/posts/0310/index.en.md

     - /en/blog/post/310
 ---

-In my {{< intref "0309" "previous post" >}} I briefly listed pros and cons of being an entrepreneur.
+In my {{< a "0309" "previous post" >}} I briefly listed pros and cons of being an entrepreneur.
 The next logical question is—what does it actually mean, to be an entrepreneur?

 To properly answer this seemingly simple question one needs to take a deep dive into the swamp of Dutch laws, regulations, stipulations, and definitions.